eliwjones/seer/README.md

 # seer

 A simplified, gossip-based key-value store written in Go.

+  (For context, read the original paper: [Epidemic Algorithms for Replicated Database Maintenance](https://github.com/eliwjones/seer/blob/master/epidemic-algorithms-for-replicated-database-maintenance.pdf))

 This project provides a distributed, eventually-consistent key-value store that uses a gossip protocol for node discovery and data propagation.